What it’s like to fly from Seattle to Oakland in a semiprivate jet — and how you can too on JetSuiteX

 The flight from Seattle to Oakland took approximately 1 hour and 45 minutes, which is comparable to a commercial flight.
 Upon arrival, departing the plane is very fast as you don’t have to wait for dozens of people in front of you, and there’s no hassle with overheard luggage.

-Immediately after getting off the plane, you can pick up any bags that you checked in, which they unload and leave on the runway.
+Immediately after getting off the plane, you can pick up any bags that you checked in, which the crew unloads and leaves on the runway.

 A good bet

-Note: Correction: The article has been updated with information about parking facilities at King County International Airport.